 5. Feeling shameful about accepting help from others

 Many carers feel they should be able to manage without any help.
-But looking after a person with dementia can be exhausting.
+But looking after a person with dementia can be exhausting, physically and emotionally.

 You may be able to free up some valuable time by accepting respite care, such as help in the home, daycare services, or residential care services.
 This will give you more energy and may enable you to go on caring for longer.

 Even if the person with dementia is initially upset about others becoming involved, they may well come to terms with the idea.
-The first experience of separation often makes carers feel guilty and unable to relax, but in time you will probably get used to the separation and will be able to see the benefits this can bring.
+The first experience of separation often makes carers feel guilty and unable to relax, but in time you will probably get used to it and will start to experience the benefits.

 6. Feeling guilty about the move into a care home

-Some carers find residential care helps them to have a better relationship with the person, as their time together can be more special, less stressful, and more like it used to be before the constant worry about practicalities.
+Some carers find residential care helps them to have a better relationship with the person, as their time together can be more special, less stressful, and more like it used to be.

 7. Mixed feelings about the person’s death